Harry Sinclair

 Harry Alan Sinclair (born 1959) is a New Zealand film director, writer and actor.
-In his early career he was an actor and member of The Front Lawn, a musical theater duo.
+In his early career he was an actor and member of The Front Lawn, a musical theatre duo.
 He went on to write and direct several short films, a TV series and three feature films.
 He is best known for his role as Isildur in the first scenes of Peter Jackson's The Lord of the Rings: The Fellowship of the Ring.

 Early life

 Harry Sinclair was born in 1959 in Auckland, New Zealand.
 He is the son of historian Keith Sinclair and brother of writer Stephen Sinclair.

 Sinclair studied acting at the Ecole Philippe Gaulier in Paris, and went on to a career on the stage in Auckland, as well as roles in a number of New Zealand films including working with Peter Jackson, playing the role of Roger in Braindead and Isildur in The Lord of the Rings.